Ikki (video game)

+is a 1985 top-down shooter video game developed and published by Sunsoft for arcades.
+A port developed by Tose for the Famicom was negatively received and infamously referred to as kusoge, from which the game endured longlasting recognition from Japanese audiences.

 The game was re-released as part of multiple compilations.
-A mobile phone version was published on September 19, 2003.
+A mobile phone version was published in September 2003.
 A renewed version titled Ikki Mobile (いっき萌バイル, ikki mobairu) was released over the SoftBank Mobile and EZweb networks in July 2006.
-A revival of the game titled Ikki Unite is scheduled to release in 2022.
+A revival of the game, titled Ikki Unite, was released in 2023.

 Gameplay

-The game is set in medieval Japan, where a poor farming village is planning an insurrection to overthrow their feudal overlord.
-However, the only participants in the revolt are the player's character, Gonbe (ごんべ), and the optional second-player character, Tago (田吾), and the player battles against an army of ninjas instead of samurai and foot soldiers.
+Ikki is set in medieval Japan, where a poor farming village is planning an insurrection to overthrow their feudal overlord, but the only participants in the revolt are the player's character, Gonbe (ごんべ), and the optional second-player character, Tago (田吾), and the player battles against an army of ninjas instead of samurai and foot soldiers.
 The game displays text in the vertical direction, which was very unusual for a game of the period, and all in-game messages use speech reminiscent of jidaigeki films.

 The character's movement is controlled with an 8-way joystick, and pressing the single button allows the player to attack by throwing a sickle.
 The direction in which the sickle is thrown cannot be determined by the player, and the weapon will automatically head towards the closest enemy.
 This forces an emphasis on avoiding attacks rather than attacking aggressively.
 The right side of the screen displays the player's points, along with a map of the level.
 The location of koban coins is displayed on this map, but players must circumvent walls and other barriers to go to those locations.
 This map is not included in the Famicom version of the game.

 Enemy characters include a black or red ninja, bomber ninja, and wild boar (some of these enemies do not appear in the Famicom version).
 Red ninjas move faster than all of the other characters and are harder to hit, but yield twice as many points.
 The player loses a life when they come in contact with any of the enemy characters or projectiles.
 The game ends when the player loses with no lives remaining.
 A ghost (or yōkai) will also appear on occasion, and the player will be unable to throw their sickle if they come in contact with it.
 The ghost's effect will dissipate if the player touches the jizō or komainu statues which are present on some levels.
 A grotesque handmaiden may also appear on some levels, and coming in contact with this handmaiden will prevent the player from moving for a short period of time.
 Though the player can still attack with the sickle in this condition, it becomes impossible to dodge enemy projectiles, making it very difficult to progress.
 The handmaiden character does not appear in the i-appli mobile phone version.